diambra/docs/content/handsOnReinforcementLearning/stableBaselines3/_index.en.md

 - Train the algorithm
 - Run the trained agent in the environment for one episode

+It uses the A2C algorithm, with a `CnnPolicy` policy network to properly process the game frame observation as input.
+For demonstration purposes, the algorithm is trained for only 200 steps, so the resulting agent will be far from optimal.

 ```python
 import diambra.arena
 from stable_baselines3 import A2C